-5. As set out in ISA 240, there is a presumed risk of fraud in the recognition of income.
+5. As set out in ISA 240 there is a presumed risk of fraud in the recognition of income.
 There is a risk that income may be misstated resulting in a material misstatement in the financial statements.
-We have rebutted the risk of material misstatement caused by fraud in income recognition for the board in 2019/20 because there no history of material misstatement or error in recording income and no requirement for additional audit procedures.
+We have rebutted the risks of material misstatement caused by fraud in income recognition in 2019/20 as CHS receives predominantly all of its income from the Scottish Government through grant-in-aid.
+This will be verified substantively through grant letters.